 However, during meditation, he could not keep his human form and transformed back to Naga.
 On transforming back into his snake-like form he scared the people so much he had to return to the water (a very strong sentiment being The Mekong River in Isaan).
 You’ll sometimes see him represented with seven heads; the fable continues that because of his deep love for Buddha, Naga grew the seven heads in order to protect Buddha from the rainstorm while He was meditating.

 Offering traditional, delicious and nutritious home-cooked fare and catering for vegetarian and vegan guests, Noi’s Café is located at the Muay Thai Battle Conquer camp but is open for breakfast, lunch and dinner for anyone who’d like to pass by.

 Thailand is famous for its markets and this café overlooks the main ones in Smo Thot.
 This ‘sweet’ café serves up a good mixture of Thai and western dishes and makes the best coffee.
 Check out the photos on the Google Maps listing.

-Farm fresh food with an eastern promise, this bistro offers a cosy atmosphere with Asian dishes as well as local Thai cuisine and some interesting takes on western meals.
+Farm fresh food with an eastern promise, this bistro offers a cozy atmosphere with Asian dishes as well as local Thai cuisine and some interesting takes on Western meals.
 You can take a stroll through the farm to walk off their delicious desserts, too!